dmh2000/telemetry/README.md

 Go to [Step 1](Azure/step1/README.md).
 During the setup you will be following a tutorial on the Azure website, but the step 1 readme has some extra information and hints that can help out when doing the tutorial.

-## Step 2 - Azure Sending Commands to the IoT Device
+## Step 2 - Modularize the Client Side Receiver

-Now that the IoT device is sending its data to Azure, and I can read it from my workstation,  I need to see how to send commands to the device.

 Go to [Step 2](Azure/step2/README.md).
-You will be following the next step in the Azure IoT tutorial.
+Turn the client side Azure IoT code into a node module.

-## Step 3 - IoT Device Application
+## Step 3 - Create a Websocket Server Backend and HTML Frontend

 Go to [Step 3](Azure/step3/README.md).
-Create the actual application to run on the IoT device.
+Create the actual client side websocket server

-## Step 4 - Web Server Backend
+## Step 4 -  Deploy Solution to the Web

 Go to [Step 4](Azure/step4/README.md).
-Creating the web server backend that reads the IoT device telemetry and forwards commands to it.to run on the IoT device.

-## Step 5 - Web Frontend

-Go to [Step 5](Azure/step5/README.md).
-Create the web app

-# AWS

-# Comparison and Conclusions
+Deploy the solution.